pacokwon/pacokwon.github.io/posts/20210903-building-a-blog.md

 ## Material UI React

-This one's a banger.
-The Material UI component library provides many useful components that follow the Material UI design. _I like pretty things.
-I don't like CSS._ This library is for me.
+Material UI component library provides many useful components that follow the Material UI design. _I like pretty things, but I don't like CSS._ This library is for me.
 The familiarity helps as well.
 Most (if not all) google products use this guideline.
 The documentation is top notch as well.
 It also allows easy custom styling.
-This one's a must have.

 ## GitHub Pages & Workflow